 What's included in the Ethics and Professional Practice Module:

-- An electronic textbook consisting of Ethics & Professional Practice (one module for Common Law and one module for Civil Code – you are given the choice of taking either one)
+- An electronic textbook consisting of Ethics & Professional Practice (one module for Common Law or one module for Civil Code depending on your enrolment)

 - Extensive online learning activities such as client scenarios, practice exercises and quizzes